LorenzoValente3/Deep-Learning-Models/README.md

 To address this task GPU is used.

 #### Results
-Below generated images over 500 epochs embedded in a _gif_ are reported and distribution of Generator and Discriminator losses over each epochs are displayed in the plot.
+Below generated images over 500 epochs embedded in a _gif_ are reported and distribution of Generator and Discriminator losses over each epoch are displayed in the plot.

 <p align="center">